 So, I have this customer whose cluster was behaving very well until one day I got a report that it was very slow, it was not answering any SIP signals right away.
 If you put a sngrep, you may get something similar to the following behaviour.

-The SIP signalling arrives, but the server delays a lot to answer it.
+The SIP signalling arrives, but the server delays a lot in answering it.
 Sometimes it is very long that the endpoints start timing out.

-In this very specific case, Amazon RDS has a burst parameter.
+In this very specific case, the fault was on the Amazon RDS burst parameter.
 This means that there is a quick-answering query quota.
 Once you reach it, the database performance goes slow.
 If you are not using Amazon, but any other database-managed system (Google, Azure, etc), look for a similar parameter.

 There are two ways: